osmosis-labs/osmosis/docs/architecture/adr-001-mint-truncation-refactor.md

 #### Summary

 We will **minimize truncations and use decimals for estimating distributions**.
-For that, the `getProportion` can now return decimals so that we can use the actual (non-truncated) value for calculating each developer's reward.
+Specifically, the [`getProportions`](https://github.com/osmosis-labs/osmosis/blob/724d2cacb38596919c29dd3f9173c1ce0c58804d/x/mint/keeper/keeper.go#L477) function will take decimal value and return decimal result so that we can use the (non-truncated) value with increased precision for futher calculating each developer's reward and inflation provisions.
+Additionally, functions that handle distributions logic such as (`distributeDeveloperVestingProvisions`)[https://github.com/osmosis-labs/osmosis/blob/724d2cacb38596919c29dd3f9173c1ce0c58804d/x/mint/keeper/keeper.go#L286] will now take
+`sdk.DecCoin` as opposed to `sdk.Coin` for the same reason of having to operate on decimals with increased precision.

 #### Conseqeunces